-Just the one at the festival here, Juro Jakubisko’s The Deserters and the Nomads.
+Just the one at the festival here, Juro Jakubisko’s DESERTERS AND THE NOMADS.
 When I was there in January [of 1969], there were not many films finished.
-Věra Chytilová was working on her new film, which is now finished, and I think it will be interesting, and Jaroslav Papoušek, with whom I wrote my scripts, has finished his second film, which I hear is good.
+Věra Chytilová was working on her new film, which is now finished, and I think it will be interesting, and Jaroslav Papougek, with whom I wrote my scripts, has finished his second film, which I hear is good.

 What was your feeling about the general atmosphere there in January?